mlpack/ensmallen/doc/callbacks.md

-Callbacks in ensmallen are methods that are called at various states during the optimization process, which can be used to implement and control behaviors such
+Callbacks in ensmallen are methods that are called at various stages of the optimization process.
+These can be used to print information about the optimization, modify behavior of the optimization, or a wide range of other possibilities.
+Some examples of what callbacks can be used for include:
-as:

 * Changing the learning rate.
-* Printing of the current objective.
+* Printing the current objective.
 * Sending a message when the optimization hits a specific state such us a minimal objective.

 Callbacks can be passed as an argument to the `Optimize()` function: